 - You can serve this straight away, or you can let it sit for a couple of hours to allow for the flavors to develop.
 If you decide to let it sit for a few hours, make sure you cover it and place it in a fridge.

 - If you need a lot of salsa, then this recipe is easily scaled without any complications.
-Simply double, triple the ingredients for the number of people you need to feed.
+Simply double or triple the ingredients for the number of people you need to feed.

-- The jalapenos are optional as you may not like spicy things.
+- The jalapenos are optional, as you may not like spicy foods.
 If you love a salsa that has a bit of zing to it, then I recommend adding it.
-One teaspoon may not be enough for some people so try adding more if you find it a bit underwhelming.
+One teaspoon may not be enough for some people, so try adding more if you find it a bit underwhelming.

-- After cutting the chili make sure you give your hands a good wash straight away so you can avoid getting chili into your eyes or anywhere else where it might sting.
+- After cutting the chili, make sure you give your hands a good wash straight away.
+This will help avoid getting chili into your eyes or anywhere else where it might sting.

 - If you do want to have a bit of oil in your salsa, then drizzle some extra virgin oil over the top.
-Alternatively, you can mix it in when you go to mix the rest of the ingredients.
+Alternatively, you can add it when you go to mix the rest of the ingredients.

 If you’re looking for more sides or dips to go with your next meal, then be sure to check out the guacamole recipe.
-Like this recipe, it is super easy to put together and tastes amazing quickly.
+Like this recipe, it is super easy to put together and tastes amazing.